Last Updated on

 You should think carefully about what you plan to do with your binoculars and you might even wind up purchasing more than one pair.
 Those that are best at bird-watching in the woods, for example, may not be best for viewing icebergs from the deck of a cruise ship.

 The Nikon 7548 Monarch 7 8×42 is our Top Pick.
-A huge crowd favorite for delivering super-sharp, true color images even in low light, they are also lightweight but sturdy enough to take anywhere.
-This is the rare product that seems to make everyone who uses it happy.
+A huge crowd favorite for delivering super-sharp, true-color images even in low light, they are also lightweight but sturdy enough to take anywhere.
+This is a rare product that seems to make everyone who uses it happy.